infinum/rails-handbook/Workflows/GIT/Clean changes.md

 _Note_: BASE-OF-BRANCH is one commit prior to the first commit of the branch.

-Cherry picking usually produces less merge conflicts once the `main` branch and `staging` diverge.
+Cherry picking usually produces less integration conflicts once the `main` branch and `staging` diverge.

 The commit message should be in the following format.